Virtual circuit: Permanent and switched virtual circuits in ATM, Frame Relay, and X.25

 Switched virtual circuits (SVCs) are generally set up on a per-call basis and are disconnected when the call is terminated; however, a permanent virtual circuit (PVC) can be established as an option to provide a dedicated circuit link between two facilities.
 PVC configuration is usually preconfigured by the service provider.
-Unlike SVCs, PVC are usually very seldom broken/disconnected.
+Unlike SVCs, PVCs are seldom intentionally disconnected.

-A switched virtual circuit (SVC) is a virtual circuit that is dynamically established on demand and is torn down when transmission is complete, for example after a phone call or a file download.
+A switched virtual circuit (SVC) is a virtual circuit that is dynamically established on demand and is torn down when transmission is complete, for example, after a phone call or a file download.
 SVCs are used in situations where data transmission is sporadic and/or not always between the same data terminal equipment (DTE) endpoints.

 A permanent virtual circuit (PVC) is a virtual circuit established for repeated/continuous use between the same DTE.
 In a PVC, the long-term association is identical to the data transfer phase of a virtual call.
 Permanent virtual circuits eliminate the need for repeated call set-up and clearing.